GSA/cto-website/README.md

 However, it may be migrated to the [Federalist](https://federalist.18f.gov/) platform in the future.

+Since this is designed to be a GitHub Pages site, our default Git branch is `gh-pages`.

 The website utilizes the [US Web Design Standards](https://standards.usa.gov/).

 ## Contributing